Did you know that cats can suffer with high blood pressure and kidney disease?

-Studies show that 1 in 20 healthy older cats can suffer silently from this condition, which can be easily managed with medication.
+Studies show that 1 in 20 healthy older cats can suffer silently from high blood pressure, which can be easily managed with medication.
 It is recommended that all cats over the age of 7 years have their blood pressure checked at least every year to prevent serious illness.

 Visit the icatcare website for information about the effects of high blood pressure in cats.

-Increased drinking may be the first sign noticed by you, however, changes in urine concentration and blood tests will show up the disease before any signs are obvious.
+Increased drinking may be the first symptom of cat kidney disease you notice, however, changes in urine concentration and blood tests will show up the disease before any obvious signs occur.
 We recommend testing the urine concentration annually in elderly cats.
-Samples can be collected by you at home or by us in a consultation.
+Samples can be collected by you at home, or by us in a consultation.